-Here we will look at what muscles make up the calf complex, how they are injured, the common symptoms experienced, what the best treatment options are and how to prevent pulled calf muscles happening to you.
+Here we will look at what muscles make up the calf complex, how they are injured, the common symptoms experienced, what the best treatment options are and how to prevent yourself from suffering from a calf strain.

 Both muscles join together around the mid-calf level to form the Achilles tendon which attaches the calf to the foot at the back of the heel.

 The calf muscles work together to pull the foot downwards into plantarflexion.
 They play an important role when the foot is pushing off the ground when walking, running and jumping and help to stabilise the ankle.

 A pulled calf muscle usually happens suddenly due to injury, but can develop gradually from overuse.
 A calf muscle strain most commonly affects the larger, more superficial gastrocnemius muscle but can affect the soleus muscle as well.